Using rpy2 in notebooks¶

 image_png(p)

-R[write to console]: In addition: R[write to console]: Warning messages: R[write to console]: 1: Removed 5 rows containing missing values (geom_point()).
-R[write to console]: 2: R[write to console]: In (function (package, help, pos = 2, lib.loc = NULL, character.only = FALSE, : R[write to console]: R[write to console]: library ‘/home/runner/work/_temp/Library’ contains no packages
+R callback write-console: In addition: R callback write-console: Warning messages: R callback write-console: 1: Removed 5 rows containing missing values or values outside the scale range (geom_point()).
+R callback write-console: 2: R callback write-console: In (function (package, help, pos = 2, lib.loc = NULL, character.only = FALSE, : R callback write-console: R callback write-console: library ‘/home/runner/work/_temp/Library’ contains no packages

 So far we have shown that using ggplot2